 Language instruction forms the essence of the summer intensive Russian program.
 All four levels of Russian are taught by experienced instructors committed to the communicative approach, the use of technology, and the integration of language and culture in the classroom.
 Each textbook chosen is appropriate for the intensive, fast-paced nature of the Russian language programs, and reflects post-Soviet Russian society.

 100A-105A.
 First-Year Russian I, II (four semester credit hours each).
 First-year Russian develops the "four skills" (speaking, listening, writing, and reading) in the context of a communicative-based text.
-The language is standard contemporary spoken Russian, and the reading texts, examples, and exercises are designed not just to inculcate the word order and intonation of contemporary Russian, but to teach the students skills needed to speak Russian freely, beyond a mere copying of pattern skills.
+The language is standard contemporary spoken Russian, and the reading texts, examples, and exercises are designed not just to inculcate the word order and intonation of contemporary Russian, but to teach skills needed to speak Russian naturally, beyond a mere copying of pattern skills.

 110A-115A.
 Second-Year Russian I, II (four semester credit hours each).
 Second-year Russian offers a comprehensive review of basic Russian grammar in the context of everyday situations and further develops the students' listening, speaking, reading, and writing skills.
 Russian videos, cassette tapes, slides, and the Internet are used as supplementary materials.
 Classes are conducted in Russian.

 210A-215A.
 Third-Year Russian I, II (four semester credit hours each).
 The task of third-year Russian is to master vocabulary and language skills by concentrating on oral communication and self-expression.
 The course increases proficiency in the four skills by developing fluency in speaking, reading, and writing Russian.
 Language acquisition and cultural awareness are integrated through the viewing, discussion, and analysis of classic and contemporary Russian films without subtitles.
 All classes are conducted in Russian.